 If a company has bought enough certificates to match all of its customers’ electricity use (on all tariffs), it will be able to say that its overall fuel mix is 100% renewable.
 These certificates prove that a megawatt hour of renewable electricity has been generated.
 There are two types:

 Many companies use a combination of these, and firms can buy certificates separately from the renewable power.

-However Cornwall Insight says that REGOs ‘do not represent an investible revenue stream for the generating party’.
+However, Cornwall Insight says that REGOs ‘do not represent an investible revenue stream for the generating party’.

-It tends to cost more to buy from companies that have more direct links to renewable generation.
+It tends to cost more to buy energy from companies that have more direct links to renewable generation.

 Three energy companies were given exemptions from the price cap on default energy tariffs because they proved to energy regulator Ofgem that they have higher costs because they support renewables, that they support renewables beyond existing subsidies, and that customers have actively chosen to buy them.
 These companies are:

-All applied to Ofgem to be allowed to charge more and their tariffs are typically among the priciest available.
+All three applied to Ofgem to be allowed to charge more and their tariffs are typically among the priciest available.

-Since there is no set definition of what a green or renewable tariff is, it can be hard to tell.
+Since there is no set definition of what a green or renewable tariff is, it can be tricky to tell.
 First, be clear about what you want or expect from the company you buy from.
 Then, look out for the following to help you:

 Don’t be swayed by environmentally friendly images, designs and phrases if they’re not backed-up with factual information.